koto-lang/koto/crates/cli/docs/language_guide.md

 check! ...and finally
 ```

-`throw` can be used to explicity throw an error when an exceptional condition
+`throw` can be used to explicitly throw an error when an exceptional condition
 has occurred.

 `throw` accepts strings or objects that implement `@display`.